 The Department of Finance offers courses in banking and corporate finance, behavioral finance, financial planning and analysis, institutional asset management, wealth management, financial management and control, investment management and managerial finance.

 The Department's undergraduate programs include degrees in finance and actuarial sciences.
-Additionally, the Finance Department offers a range of graduate degree programs, including an MBA in Finance, a Master of Science in Computational Finance, a Master of Science in Finance, a Master of Science in Enterprise Risk Management, and a Master of Science in Wealth Management, all through the Kellstadt Graduate School of Business.
+Additionally, the Finance Department offers a range of graduate degree programs, including an MBA in Finance, a Master of Science in Computational Finance, a Master of Science in Finance, and a Master of Science in Enterprise Risk Management, all through the Kellstadt Graduate School of Business.

 A Bridge Between Academia and the Industry

 Located in the heart of Chicago's financial district, the department positions itself as a bridge between academia and the industry.
 The department houses three research centers, each pursuing a separate field of financial research and engagement: